EduardoReisUX/mvc-vanilla/readme.md

 # MVC Vanilla JS

-Writing a scallabe and testable web applicaton with only JavaScript following MVC architecture.
+Writing a scallabe and testable web applicaton with only JavaScript following only MVC architecture with TDD methodology.
+After that it was done, the project was modified to use TypeScript alongside Vite as bundler tool.

 ## Learnings

 ### MVC architecture

-### insertAdjacentHTML
+### replaceChildren and insertAdjacentHTML

+A very convenient to write into the HTML with javascript is with the use of `replaceChildren` and `insertAdjacentHTML` methods!

+Calling `document.replaceChildren()` will empty a document of all its children.
+It is used in `this.elements.tableBody?.replaceChildren()`, where it will clear all `tableBody` children.

+Afterwards, the method `insertAdjacentHTML("afterbegin", markup)` is called.
+It will get a markup string to be parsed as HTML or XML and insert into the DOM tree.
+Just inside the element, before its first child.

 ### target.closest